Sign up now to receive the latest Business Continuity updates from NETSCOUT.

 European Power Company Increases DDoS Attack Management to Ensure Coverage of VPN Traffic Overload Due to Pandemic

-Due to NETSCOUT’s flexibility in licensing, global presence and ability to react swiftly, the customer was able to meet their crisis goals quickly and efficiently.
+NETSCOUT’s flexibility in licensing, global presence and ability to react swiftly enabled the customer to meet their crisis goals quickly and efficiently.

 Market Leading Global Personal Insurer Meets Government Security Regulations Despite Increased VPN Traffic Due to Global Pandemic